rdodson41/dot-files_deprecated/README.md

     $ git clone https://github.com/rdodson41/dot-files.git

-Finally, navigate to the local repository, and use `make install` to install symbolic links to the configuration files into your home directory:
+Finally, navigate to the local repository, and use `make install` to install the configuration files to your home directory:

 	$ cd dot-files
     $ make install